apjanke/so-you-wanna-code/docs/course-outline-ideas.md

 * Read K&R's _The C Programming Language_ and work all the exercises
   * This may be replaced with _21st Century C_ once Andrew reviews it
 * Do as many of the HackerRank C challenges as you can
+  * This won't be all of them, by any means.
+They get tough!

 ## PROJ 201: Intro to Project Management